shaolaizheyitao/MQTT/servers.md

 ## Emitter

-[Emitter](https://emitter.io) is clustered and open-source MQTT broker, running on .NET Core platform and using LibUV under the hood to handle the networking connectivity.
+[Emitter](https://emitter.io) is clustered and open-source MQTT broker, written entirely in Go.
 It proposes several additional features on top of a traditional MQTT broker, as it includes custom per-topic security and shared-nothing scalable architecture which helps you avoid single points of failure.
 Full source-code available on [GitHub](https://github.com/emitter-io/emitter).

 ## Eurotech Everywhere Device Cloud